 Congressional Hispanic Caucus Institute (CHCI)

-PEA continues to work closely with Create& to provide session management, and speaker recruitment for the Congressional Hispanic Caucus Institute (CHCI).
+PEA continues to work closely with the Congressional Hispanic Caucus Institute (CHCI) on session and speaker content for it’s Educational Summits and Leadership Conference.
 Since 2017, we have assisted with planning and program content development for the national CHCI Leadership Conference and more recently worked with the organization to produce a series of one and two-day summits.
-These convenings have included a wide range of topics such as health care, environment and sustainability, diversity and inclusion, women’s rights, immigration, foreign affairs, science, technology, and corporate and business policy initiatives.
+These convenings include a wide range of topics such as health care, environment and sustainability, diversity and inclusion, women’s rights, immigration, foreign affairs, science, technology, and corporate and business policy initiatives.